 \section{Background and Notation}

-In order to describe the generating functions that arise in studying $d$-fold partition diamonds, we start by introducing the MacMahon operator $\Omega_{\geq},$ which is the primary tool for computing these generating functions.
+In order to describe the generating functions that arise in studying $d$-fold diamond partitions, we start by introducing the MacMahon operator $\Omega_{\geq},$ which is the primary tool for computing these generating functions.
 The discussion below is inspired by the landmark series of papers on the subject by Andrews, Paule, and others \cite{AndrewsPauleRiese01a, AndrewsPauleRiese01b, AndrewsPaule22}.

-\subsection{The MacMahon operator}
+\subsection{The MacMahon Operator}

 First we define MacMahon's Omega operator $\OO.$

 \begin{defn} The operator $\OO$ is given by

 where the domain of the $A_{s_1,\ldots,s_r}$ is the field of rational functions over $\CC$ in several complex variables and the $\lambda_i$ are restricted to a neighborhood of the circle $|\la_i|=1.$ In addition, the $A_{s_1,\ldots,s_r}$ are required to be such that any of the series involved is absolutely convergent within the domain of the definition of $A_{s_1,\ldots,s_r}.$ \end{defn}